 The Automatic Workload Repository (AWR)

-All Exadata databases are licensed to use the AWR reports and connected performance and diagnostic features.
+All Exadata databases are licensed to use AWR reports and connected performance and diagnostic features.

-Is always on and collects data that can be used to view historical workload information and assess usage.
+It is always on and collects data that can be used to view historical workload information and assess usage.

-Peak values can assess the high usage on the system.
+Peak values can assess the high usage of the system.

 Larger window reports can assess the overall workload, providing valuable insight into feature usage and how to migrate the workload to non-Exadata effectively.